IBM/istio101/presentation/README.md

-# istio-intro
+# Introduction to Istio

-Getting to know istio meetup content
+Getting to know Istio Meetup content

 ## Setup
 - Follow the prerequisites in [SETUP.md](./SETUP.md)